 In recent years, it has become clear that a traditional, product focus is no longer the ideal formula for banks and other businesses in the financial services industry.
 Key stakeholders in these industries are beginning to realize that the customer’s experience is just as important as the institution’s offerings.
 It goes without saying that this is especially true in the digital age, where consumers are becoming increasingly distrustful of the finance industry’s ability to keep their accounts safe.

-This has driven many CMOs and CFOs to shift away from a product-focused approach to marketing, and towards customer-centric marketing.
+This has driven many CMOs and CFOs to shift away from a product-focused approach to marketing, and towards customer-centric marketing strategy.
 By harnessing the right technology and taking a customer-obsessed approach to marketing and operations, financial institutions gain a significant competitive advantage: the customer’s trust.

-Let’s take a closer look at five key customer experience trends that have emerged, and determine what kinds of marketing technology are necessary to differentiate yourself in this competitive marketplace.
+Let’s take a closer look at seven key marketing trends that have emerged in the financial services industry, and determine what kinds of marketing technology are necessary to differentiate yourself in this competitive marketplace:

 Organizations in the financial services industry often lack complete visibility of their organization’s data due to the presence of data silos.
 This is caused by many factors, including an increased number of mergers and acquisitions, varying levels of data authority, and a fundamentally decentralized approach to collecting data.
 As such, it is very difficult for financial institutions to accurately analyze all of their data.
 However, precise, centralized data analysis is essential to creating seamless, data-driven marketing campaigns that create positive customer experiences.